alenaifuino/dev-notes/README.md

 pathname  | %(pathname)s  | Full pathname of the source file of the logging call levelname | %(levelname)s | Text logging level for the message ('DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL') name      | %(name)s      | The logger's name

+Full list can be found [here](https://docs.python.org/3/library/logging.html#logrecord-attributes)

+__Note__: if the log level threshold is higher than the message itself, the line does nothing.
+Having this into consideration it's important to consider avoiding formatting the string passed to the logger object in order to avoid using system memory and CPU cycles when no logging will take place.

 #### Implementation Example
 ```shell